Hayabusa2: Mission extension (Hayabusa2♯)

-The nickname of the Extended Mission is “Hayabusa2♯” (read “Hayabusa2 Sharp”).
-The character “♯” is a musical symbol that means “raise the note by a semitone”, and for this mission, it is also the acronym for “Small Hazardous Asteroid Reconnaissance Probe”.
-This name indicates that the Hayabusa2 Extended Mission is set to investigate small but potentially dangerous asteroids that may collide with the Earth in the future.
-The English meaning of the word “sharp” also highlights the extremely challenging nature of this mission, which is also reflected in the musical meaning of “raise the note by a semitone”, suggestive of raising of the rank of the mission.
+The nickname of the extended mission is "Hayabusa2♯" (read "Hayabusa2 Sharp").
+The character "♯" is a musical symbol which raises an adjacent note by a semitone.
+It is also an acronym for "Small Hazardous Asteroid Reconnaissance Probe," as the mission is set to investigate potentially dangerous small asteroids that may collide with the Earth in the future.
+The word "sharp" also highlights the challenging nature of the mission, which is reflected in the musical meaning of raising the note by a semitone, suggesting a raised rank of the mission.

-As the character “♯” is a musical symbol, it can be difficult to enter in practice when typing.
-The symbol can therefore be substituted for the “#” symbol (number sign / pound / hash) that is on computer keyboards or phones.
-There is no problem with the notation “Hayabusa2♯” (musical symbol) or “Hayabusa2#”.